LLP Group Governance

 The Senior Partner, Managing Partner and elected Board members are all Members.
 The non-executive roles are appointed by the Board.
 Whilst the selection of most of the Board members is by election by the Members, the Remuneration and Nomination Committee and the Board do consider the particular skills needed on the Board in advance of elections and communicate these to the Members.

 Equity, Diversity & Inclusion (ED&I) is a fundamental element of our People Strategy and the Group firmly believes that diversity of experience, perspective and thinking is critical to its ability to create sustainable value and this is reflected in the current Board.
 To measure the outcomes of our ED&I approach, an internal voluntary target was set at 40% for female representation across the senior leadership team in our business by 2025.
 In support of this, attention has been given to addressing factors within our control that make it more difficult for our female colleagues to progress on merit at the same pace as male colleagues.
-This 40% target was exceeded in March 2024 and we will be reviewing the target as part of a wider ED&I strategy review with a view to having a new strategy in place for 2026-2030.
-The gender balance on the Board itself as at 30 April 2024 was 40% female (30 April 2023: 50%).
-The Board is mainly appointed by election and the change in gender balance was further to a number of terms of office ending on the Board and an election process.
+This 40% target was exceeded in March 2024 and work is underway to review this and other targets as part of a wider ED&I strategy update.
+The gender balance on the Board itself as at 30 April 2025 was 40% female (30 April 2024: 40%).
 The five elected Board members represent a mix of sectors and legal services in the business.

 The NEDs bring independent judgement and their own expertise, one being an accountant and financial expert, and the other an expert in organisational change and leadership.
 Both devote sufficient time to make a valuable contribution.